gaultier/blog/tip_of_the_day_6.md

 ---

-Note that we are doing very basic runtime inspection in this case, but we could also for example look at the hit rate of cache lookups, how much time inserting a new entry takes, etc. `bpftrace` and `dtrace` are really designed to be lightweight swiss-army knives.
+Note that we are doing very basic runtime inspection in this case, but we could also for example look at the hit rate of cache lookups, how much time inserting a new entry takes, etc. bpftrace and DTrace are really designed to be lightweight swiss-army knives.

 ## Addendum: Function arguments in bpftrace